Jalen Jones (footballer)

-Jalen Jones (born 13 November 1998) is a footballer who plays as a defender for Cray Wanderers.
+Jalen Jones (born 13 November 1998) is a footballer who plays as a defender for Dover Athletic.
 Born in England, he is a Guyana international.

 Career

 Before the second half of 2018–19, he signed for English seventh tier side Worthing.
 In 2020, Jones signed for Skellefteå in the Swedish fourth tier.
 In 2021, he signed for English seventh tier club Carshalton Athletic.
 In 2022, he signed for Braintree Town in the English sixth tier.

-He began the 2022-23 season at Cray Wanderers.
+After spending the 2022–23 season at Cray Wanderers, Jones made the switch to newly-promoted National League South club, Aveley in July 2023.

+In July 2024, Jones joined National League North side Oxford City.

+On 19 July 2025, Jones joined newly promoted National League South side Dover Athletic.